vojtechportes/famoco-test/README.md

 ## Notes

-Responsive design of app is not perfect due to issues I had with @material-ui and typescript.
+- Responsive design of app is not perfect due to issues I had with @material-ui and typescript.
 This is mostly issue in case of Typography.
+- I have issue with service worker on Heroku

 ## Structure